Pathways to a career in health care

 |

 At Ohio State's regional campuses, students receive the same comprehensive education that they would receive on the Columbus campus.
-Courses at regional campuses are offered to meet the needs of traditional and nontraditional students, and students can begin any Ohio State degree at any campus.
-Some programs can even be completed at a regional campus.
+Students can begin any Ohio State degree at any campus, and some programs can even be completed at select regional campuses:

 - Dental Hygiene (BS completion program)